mars-sim/mars-sim/mars-sim-main/src/main/resources/README_V1.3.0.txt

 ** Starting a new sim **

-A. GUI Interface
+A. Graphic Mode

-- For most operating systems, simply double-click on the jar file called 'mars-sim-main-[version/build].jar' to begin a new simulation in GUI mode as It is an executable file.
-Then choose 'New Sim' in the Main Menu to start a new simulation.
+-  Double-click on 'mars-sim-main-[version/build].jar' to begin
+a new simulation in GUI mode since the jar file is executable in most operating systems.

+- in the Main Menu, choose 'New Sim' to start a new simulation.

-- Alternatively, you can also start mars-sim manually from a terminal or command prompt which will display mars-sim's internal logging statements while running mars-sim.
+- Alternatively, one may start the simulation manually from a terminal or command prompt which will display mars-sim's internal logging statements while running mars-sim.

-- To start the GUI via a terminal, go to the directory containing the jar file and type :
+- To start the graphic mode via a terminal, go to the directory containing the jar file and type :

 > java -jar mars-sim-main-[version/build].jar